 Welsh winemaker brings cave exploring background to Paso Robles wine region

-Grindley brings nearly 25 years of experience from winemaking regions in Australia, Europe and the United States to Brecon Estate.
-When it came to naming the winery, he and his wife, Amanda, chose to memorialize the Brecon Beacons in Grindley’s native Wales.
-“Before I got into the wine industry, I explored, mapped, and discovered quite a few caves in the Brecon Beacons of the wild, windswept Brecon National Park, which are underlain by a big band of limestone.”
+Grindley brings over 25 years of experience from winemaking regions in Australia, Europe, and the United States to Brecon Estate.
+When it came to naming the winery, he and his wife, Amanda, chose to venerate the Brecon Beacons in Grindley’s native Wales.
+“Before I got into the wine industry, I explored, mapped, and discovered quite a few caves in the Brecon Beacons of the wild, windswept Brecon Beacons National Park, which is underlain by a big band of limestone.”
 Caving is how Grindley met Amanda.

 Before settling in the area, the Grindleys looked long and hard for their ideal property.
 “Being a cave explorer, I couldn’t buy a winery that wasn’t on calcareous soil,” Grindley said.
 “When I return to the caves of my youth, I literally get a tingling down my neck from the limestone.
 I get the same feeling here.
-Plus, I have cool British blood, so we were trying to get as close to the ocean as possible for that cooling influence of the fog with our roots in a South facing slope in calcareous soil.
+Plus, I have cool British blood, so we were trying to get as close to the ocean as possible for that cooling influence of the fog with our roots in a south-facing slope in calcareous soil.
 Some of the best regions in the world are planted on calcareous soil.
-If you like wines that come from calcareous soil, the minerality, the great acids and the age ability, Paso is Ground Zero.”
+If you like wines from calcareous soil, the minerality, the great acids, and the age ability, Paso is ground zero.”
 With the help of friends, Simon and Anna Hackett of Australia, the Grindleys started Brecon Estate in 2012.
-Situated on the Westside of the Paso Robles wine region, Brecon Estate boasts calcareous soil and the influence of the nearby ocean fogs.
+Situated on the west side of the Paso Robles wine region, Brecon Estate boasts calcareous soil and the influence of the nearby ocean fogs.

 Award-winners year after year

-And just how does Grindley and the team at Brecon Estate manage to deliver award-winning wines year after year?
+And just how do Grindley and the team at Brecon Estate manage to deliver award-winning wines year after year?

 For that very reason, guests will likely find a different lineup of wines in the tasting room at each visit.
 Grindley makes 12-14 small parcel wines per year.
 “We always have new releases,” he said.
 “The tasting lineup changes at least once a month.”